PaxGunner/DBDLobby-SilentHill/README.md

 # DBDLobby-SilentHill
-Full recreation (1:1) of the Silent Hill Lobby in Dead by Daylight
+Full recreation (1:1) of the Silent Hill (4.1.2) Lobby in Dead by Daylight

 V1.00 of the Silent Hill Lobby mod is available in the Releases tab (.pak file) <br>
-2 versions are available: Shadows ENABLED and Shadows DISABLED <br>

 UE project will possibly be released at a later date.

 **Credits:**